Calf Creek Swimming And Recreation Area swimming hole in Utah

 Access doesn't get much easier than this.
 The swimming area sits directly within Calf Creek Campground, with convenient parking nearby and no trail required to reach the water.
 Restrooms are available on-site, and picnic tables in the campground make it simple to turn your swim into a full afternoon outing.
 A day use fee is charged for entry, so come prepared.
 Overnight camping is available at Calf Creek Campground for those who want to wake up steps from the water.
 Note that this is an unofficial swimming site — no lifeguards or safety staff are present, so swimmers should exercise appropriate caution, particularly with young children near the rope swing.

-Plan Your Visit: Calf Creek Campground sits along Utah's Scenic Byway 12, one of the most stunning drives in the American West.
+Plan Your Visit: Calf Creek Campground sits along Utah's Scenic Byway 12, one of the most striking drives in the American West.
 The small town of Escalante is the closest hub for supplies and local character.
 Bryce Canyon National Park lies to the northwest, Zion National Park anchors the region to the west, and St. George serves as the largest nearby city for lodging and amenities.
 Whether you're road-tripping between the parks or simply chasing a perfect afternoon swim in canyon country, Calf Creek is a worthy detour.

 Getting There